Max Kepler Preview, Player Props: Twins vs. Rockies

 Max Kepler At The Plate

-- Kepler leads Minnesota with a slugging percentage of .479, fueled by 47 extra-base hits.
+- Kepler leads Minnesota in slugging percentage (.484) thanks to 48 extra-base hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.